metomi/rose/sphinx/tutorial/rose/furthertopics/upgrading-macro-development.rst

 It looks like we've added the inputs ``misc_branches``, ``outrigger_tree_trunks`` and ``paddling_branches``. ``paddling_twigs``
-is no longer there (now redundant), so we can remove it from the configuration when we upgrade.
+is now no longer there (now redundant), so we can remove it from the configuration when we upgrade.

 Let's create the new metadata version, to document what we need and